-Winter tires are designed to exhibit excellent braking power and handling on snow or ice-covered roads.
-Learning to use the right type of tires and to drive properly would ensure a safer driving experience in the winter.
+Winter tyres are designed to exhibit excellent braking power and handling on snow or ice-covered roads.
+Learning to use the right type of tyres and to drive properly would ensure a safer driving experience in the winter.

-Winter tires are made with a different rubber compound that has better grip in cold weather and an Optimized tread width.
+Winter tyres are made with a different rubber compound that has better grip in cold weather and an optimised tread width.
 This difference provides extra grip which prevents the car from slipping on snowy or icy roads.
-Even cars equipped with four-wheel drive need winter tires.
+Even cars equipped with four-wheel drive need winter tyres.

-For increased safety be sure to change all four tires to winter tires.
+For increased safety be sure to change all four tyres to winter tyres.

-Braking Distance of Winter Tires in Comparison to Summer Tires
+Braking Distance of Winter Tyres in Comparison to Summer Tyres

 Factors to Consider When Driving In Wintery Conditions